DigitalWriting/dig6836/syllabus.md

 This course uses a mixed mode format, and relies upon students to complete all readings, engage with online videos, and join in on course discussions.
 All assignments are due at the close of their listed module, but will be accepted with no penalty through the next listed deadline.
 Once an assignment closes, late work will not be accepted unless an additional extension has already been approved by the instructor: please reach out early if circumstances will require additional time!

 - The course will meet at the scheduled time on campus unless otherwise noted in the weekly module.
-- Office hour assistance is additionally available both through text on Webcourses messages and via Zoom: Zoom is recommended for advanced technical problems, where screen-sharing might be helpful to resolving errors.
+- Office hour assistance is additionally available both through email and via Zoom: Zoom is recommended for advanced technical problems, where screen-sharing might be helpful to resolving errors.
 - Students will need access to a reliable internet connection and computer to participate in this course.
-Due to the Python installation needs, administrative access to the system is required to complete assignments.
+Due to the Python installation needs (including the installation of additional libraries), **administrative access to your computer is required to complete assignments**.
 - In the event of an emergency or medical challenge, additional flexibility beyond the grading guidelines is available: when anticipated, students should reach out to the instructor as soon as feasible to form a plan or discuss an incomplete if needed.

 ---